Our story so far

 In July 2019 Revd Andy Pearce completed his Baptist ministerial training and became full time Associate Pastor overseeing Youth ministry and also the Church plant at St Anne’s West Wick.

-Fiona Mayne moved into Haywood Village to work as Community Pastor and was accepted for ordained Pioneer Minister training in 2018.
+As well as sending Jeremy Putnam and Caroline Deakin for ordination training, Fiona Mayne moved into Haywood Village to work as Community Pastor and was accepted for ordained Pioneer Minister training in 2018.
 Jacqui Keir-Bucknall has also started training to become a self-supporting minister at Sarum College in 2019.